-Japan's economy is expanding moderately, with a virtuous cycle from income to spending operating.
-Overseas economies have continued to grow at a moderate pace on the whole.
+Japan's economy has been turning toward a moderate expansion.
+Overseas economies have continued to grow at a moderate pace, although emerging economies remain sluggish in part.
 In this situation, exports have been on an increasing trend.
-On the domestic demand side, business fixed investment has been on a moderate increasing trend with corporate profits and business sentiment improving.
-Private consumption has increased its resilience against the background of steady improvement in the employment and income situation.
-Meanwhile, public investment has been increasing and housing investment has been more or less flat.
+On the domestic demand side, business fixed investment has been on a moderate increasing trend with corporate profits and business sentiment improving in a wider range of industries.
+Private consumption has been resilient against the background of steady improvement in the employment and income situation.
+Meanwhile, housing investment and public investment have been more or less flat.
 Reflecting these increases in demand both at home and abroad, industrial production has been on an increasing trend, and labor market conditions have continued to tighten steadily.
 Financial conditions are highly accommodative.
-On the price front, the year-on-year rate of change in the CPI (all items less fresh food, and the same hereafter) is in the range of 0.5-1.0 percent.
+On the price front, the year-on-year rate of change in the CPI (all items less fresh food, and the same hereafter) has been about 0 percent.
 Inflation expectations have remained in a weakening phase.